Biography

 • AI Safety to address emerging societal concerns related to privacy, security, and watermarking in the training and deployment of AI models.

 More information about these endeavors is included in the sections below.
-I am deeply grateful for the support received in my research journey.
-Some special acknowledgments include the NSF CAREER Award, ARO ECP/YIP Award, Cisco Research Award, Meta Research Award, and Amazon Cloud Credits for Research.
+I am deeply grateful for the support received in my research journey, including from the National Science Foundation, Army Research Office, Office of Naval Research, Defense Advanced Research Projects Agency, National Institutes of Health, and Cisco Research.
+Some special acknowledgments include the NSF CAREER Award, ARO Young Investigator Program (YIP/ECP) Award, Cisco Research Award, Meta Research Award, and Amazon Cloud Credits for Research.

 Click here for a voluntary, remote-based, open-source program that provides a great opportunity to get hands-on experience in cutting-edge R&D of generative AI!

-Topics include efficient training of large foundation models such as LLMs and Diffusion Models, compression and deployment of large models, Vector Databases, and various applications to Information Technology, Product Development, Supply Chain and Manufacturing, and Finance.
+Topics include efficient training of large foundation models such as LLMs and Diffusion Models, compression and deployment of large models, Vector Databases, and various applications to Information Technology, Healthcare, Consumer Products, and Finance.

 Research Topics